BRANDONW0RKS/BRANDONW0RKS/README.md

 🪽 ➜we call ourselfes we/our when we are mostly bored or TRYING to eb srs,Yes we cant really be serious it just makes us fell funny!! but we go by he/they.

-🪽 ➜we are female transgender to male,gay and hypersexual. will do sex jokes every chance we get.
+🪽 ➜we are female transgender to male, straight and hypersexual. will do sex jokes every chance we get.

 "Hey duskwave! whats your boundaries?"

 <img width="1280" height="720" alt="1000040001" src="https://github.com/user-attachments/assets/8cce4a40-57a6-43c2-924e-719b4eb906a6" />

+➜Basic Dni

+➜Doubles

+➜pedo,shota,and Lolis

+➜people who takes jokes srs, DON'T interact I hate you all so much.

+➜starrgirrlzz (targeted names)

 I will only add this for a while,will add more soon or just ask me what u wanna know about!! ^_^